InjectiveLabs/injective-ts/.gitbook/readme/technical-concepts.md

 Learn more about making transactions on Injective [here](technical-concepts.md#transactions).

-### Denom

-A denom is how assets are represented within the Bank module of Injective.
-These assets can be used for trading, creating new markets on the exchange module, participating in auctions, transferring to another address, etc.

-Depending on the origin of the denom and how it was created on Injective we have different types of denoms:

-* **Native denoms** - there is only one denom of this type, the `inj` denom which represented the native coin of Injective,
-* **Peggy denoms** - these denoms represent assets bridged over from Ethereum to Injective using the Peggy bridge.
-They have the following format `peggy{ERC20_CONTRACT_ADDRESS}`
-* **IBC denoms** - these denoms represent assets bridged over from other Cosmos chains through IBC.
-They have the following format `ibc/{hash}`.
-* **Insurance Fund Denoms** - these denoms represent token shares of the insurance funds created on Injective.
-They have the following format `share{id}`
-* **Factory Denoms** - these denoms are a representation of a CW20 token from Cosmwasm on the Injective native bank module.
-They have the following format `factory/{CW20_ADAPTER_CONTRACT}/{CW20_CONTRACT_ADDRESS}` where the `CW20_ADAPTER_CONTRACT` is the adapter contract address which does the conversion between CW20 and the native Bank module.

-### Token

-Token is simply a denom on the Injective chain with some meta information.
-The metadata includes information like symbol, name, decimals, logo for the particular denom, etc. The metadata of the denom is quite important for a dApp developer as information on the chain is stored in its raw form (for example `1inj` on the chain is represented as `1*10^18inj`) so we need to have a way to show the user human-readable information (numbers, logo, symbol, etc).
-To convert a denom to a Token, we’ve built an abstraction class within the `sdk-ts` which uses the `token-metadata` package to convert known denoms to a Token representation.

 ### Trading Account

 Subaccounts or Trading Accounts are a concept that allows you to decouple the funds in the native Injective Bank module (which can be used for staking, bidding on auctions, participating in governance, creating markets, etc) into an isolated trading account from which you can execute trades.
 One Injective address can have an unlimited number of trading accounts.
 The way they are represented is `${ethereumAddress}${subaccountNonce}` where the `ethereumAddress` is the `hex` version of the `bech32` Injective address and the `subaccountNonce` is the nonce represented in 12 bytes.
 An example trading account at nonce 1 would be `0xc7dca7c15c364865f77a4fb67ab11dc95502e6fe000000000000000000000001`.